pcnate/server-setup/README.md

 ```
 copy text from https://dpndbl.itglue.com/569683/docs/1888733#version=published&documentMode=view

-Set a static ip if it is not already
+Set a static ip if it is not already. you can do this later too if you are not onsite, you need internet access to continue
 https://linuxconfig.org/how-to-setup-a-static-ip-address-on-debian-linux

 Be sure to whitelist the server